hafizk9990/flappy-bird-clone/README.md

 - **Spawning:** I also understood how to spawn elements dynamically in the game.
 The pipes are spawned before entering the screen and then destroyed after leaving the viewing area on the screen.
 I also understood how dynamically spawned pre-fabs are non-existing statically in the game, and to import other files in them, we have to use different syntax in the `Start( ... )` method of C#.

+- **Time.DeltaTime:** I also understood how different computing machines can have different refresh rates, resulting in the scnes moving faster / slower on different devices.
+To solve this issue, I understood the usage of `Time.DeltaTime`, as it gives us the lifespan of each frames on that machine.
+On a faster computer, this value will be smaller than on a slower computer, as more frames mean shorter lifespan of each of the frames in any given second, resulting in a smaller overall value whith which this value is being multiplied.
+Hence, I was successfully able to make my game frame rate-independent.

 Overall, it was an amazing learning experience.
 I could not leave in front of my laptop the entire time!
 I hope to create more games with even more amazing features, like sound effects, collision effects, animations, etc.